levo-framework/core/README.md

     about/
         policy/
 ```
-If client requested a page at `/root/about/policy`, the the `levo.server.ts` under the `policy` directory will be executed.
+If client requested a page at `/root/about/policy`, the the `_server.ts` under the `policy` directory will be executed.

 ## Wildcard path routing
 This feature is useful when you want to design dynamic path.